liiinder/PixelPortalen/README.md

 ![ProductPage](Presentation/ProductPage.jpg)

 One of the criterias for the webbshop was to filter the products by genres, sort it by price and name and here is our filter by genres.
-It lists all the genres.
+It lists all the genres and works as expected, if you click a genre or more you only get to see the products that matches all the active genres.
 If we had more time I would have liked to add how many of each there is and when one genre is selected it shows how many that have the next and so on.

 ![Filter](Presentation/FilterProduct.jpg)

-To make the app less dependent on developers for managing the products we added the possibility for the buyer/admin of the page to add and edit their own products/genres/categories.
+To make the app less dependent on developers for managing the products we added the possibility for the buyer/admin of the page to add and edit their own products/genres/categories with a simple form.

 ![AddEditProducts](Presentation/AddEditProduct.jpg)

 Another criteria was that the admin should be able to see placed orders, watch specific users and their history and current cart.
-I also added a functionality for the admin to mark unsent order as sent.
+I also added a functionality for the admin to mark unsent order as sent to make it a bit more realistic.

 ![Admin](Presentation/AdminPage.jpg)